-The recommended Zones for this rose species are 2-8.
+The recommended zones for this rose species are 2 through 8.
 It first grew in central and southern Europe.

 Size and Shape

 You can help this shrub grow stronger and produce more flowers by choosing a planting location with full sun.
 It can tolerate a site with partial shade if needed.

 The leaves can be light blue-green, purple or copper.
-The leaves are pinnately compound and each one contains 5-7 leaflets.
+The leaves are pinnately compound and each one contains 5 to 7 leaflets.

 The little flowers are pink and made up of five petals.
 They are formed in small clusters and will have a light scent at best.
 The orangish-red fruits are called hips.
 They can help add color during the winter since they can take a while to fall off.
 You can also cook with them and use them in alternative medicine.